What kind of pain are you experiencing?

 Phantom Pain - a rare type of pain that occurs in a body part that has been removed.

-Many pains, primarily chronic pains, can be difficult to diagnose correctly.
+Many pains, especially chronic pains, can be challenging to diagnose correctly.
 This is made doubly difficult if referred pain confuses the diagnosis even further.
-In order to assist the doctor and get on the best treatment path, it is a good idea to start keeping a pain journal.
+To assist the doctor and find the best treatment path, it is a good idea to start keeping a pain journal.

-For those suffering chronic or recurrent pain, this simple activity can be of great assistance for helping to control and treat their pain.
-Once the pain has receded, the episode can be recorded in the journal to better inform the doctor.
-Usually the perception of pain will be rated on a scale from one to ten, with one being mild pain that can be ignored and ten being a severe pain that interrupts activities and concentration.
+For those suffering from chronic or recurrent pain, this simple activity can be of great assistance in helping to control and treat their pain.
+Once the pain has receded, the episode can be recorded in the journal to provide a more precise understanding for the doctor.
+Typically, the perception of pain is rated on a scale from one to ten, with one indicating mild pain that can be ignored and ten indicating severe pain that interrupts activities and concentration.
 Many doctors may also wish to know how the pain felt.
-Descriptors such as 'burning', 'sharp', 'stabbing' or 'throbbing' may help to bring across how it felt.
+Descriptors such as 'burning', 'sharp', 'stabbing', or 'throbbing' may help convey how it felt.

-There is a great reluctance to talk about pain in the UK, especially chronic pain which is often less visible yet can have a devastating effect on people's lives.
-For those who suffer from regular pains, it is important to talk to your doctor in order to determine the source of the pain and suggest appropriate treatment for you.
+There is a great reluctance to talk about pain in the UK, especially chronic pain, which is often less visible yet can have a devastating effect on people's lives.
+For those who suffer from regular pain, it is essential to talk to your doctor to determine the source of the pain and suggest appropriate treatment for you.

-There are a range of pain management resources out there that can help, many of which can be easily integrated into a routine.
+A range of pain management resources is available to help, many of which can be easily integrated into a daily routine.
 If you find yourself in pain, don't suffer in silence; speak to your doctor about the pain you are experiencing and find the right treatment for managing your pain.